aaronryank/shortC/README.md

 To compile a shortC program, type `./shortC <SHORTSOURCEFILE.sc >CSOURCEFILE.c && gcc CSOURCEFILE.c`.

-Here are the conversions that shortC currently performs:
+Here are the conversions that shortC currently performs (and that `convert` will transform for you):

  - A <-> m**a**in
  - C <-> **c**har